bisratberhanu/Data_strucuture_and_algorithms/README.md

 # Data Structures in C++

-This repository contains implementations of common data structures in C++.
-It includes the following data structures:
+- This repository contains implementations of common data structures in C++.

+- they contain a main cpp file that shows how to use the data structure and a header file that contains the implementation of the data structure.
+- run the main cpp file to see the data structure in action.
+## Data Structures

 - Stack
 - Queue
 - Linked List

 ## Getting Started